How to watch the FIFA World Cup 2022 in 4K HDR – England games, supported TVs and more

 Are England games in 4K?

-England’s opening fixture against Iran on Monday 21 November will be live on the BBC.
-That means you’ll be able to watch in 4K HDR on the iPlayer with kick-off at 1pm UK time.
+England’s opening fixture against Iran on Monday 21 November was be live on the BBC and this was shown in 4K with HDR.

 The Three Lions’ final group game against Wales on Tuesday 29 November is also on the BBC too.
 Kick off is at 7:00pm.